hevnsnt/Hallowuino/README.md

   * MQTT support (Hardware supported, planned development)

 <h2 align="center">How does it work?</h1>
-The Hallowuino Controller can be triggered by a motion sensor, footpads, laser triggers, or even by network commands like IFTTT or MQTT and then simulates a "Button Click" to your favorite electonic prop.
+The Hallowuino Controller simulates a "Button Click" to your favorite electonic prop, and allows you to electronically control the timing of this button press.
+Additionally the Hallowuino can be triggered by a motion sensor, footpads, laser triggers, or even by network commands like IFTTT or MQTT.
 Although it works best with devices that have a "Try Me" button it is not limited to only those devices, if you have a prop or device that has a button, the Hallowuino can control it.
 This project is in active development, and soon will open an Indigogo campaign for puchase/funding options.
 For now it is in the development phase and none of this code should be used. <br/><br/>

 Example:<br/>